A comparatively smaller shrub, growing to 1.5 metres tall by 1 metre wide.

 It grows in dry sclerophyll forest and woodland, on sandy soil over sandstone, in close proximity to the Shoalhaven River and tributaries.

-It has thin grey bark
+It has thin grey bark.

-Leaves are elliptical to oblanceolate, to 20 mm long and to 4 mm with a blunt tip, strongly aromatic, mid/lime-green with the midvein obvious.
+Leptospermum have simple and alternate leaves.
+In this species: leaves are elliptical to oblanceolate, to 20 mm long and to 4 mm with a blunt tip, strongly aromatic, mid/lime-green with the midvein obvious.

 Leptospermum typically produce solitary flowers, or in small groups of 2s and 3s or more, within the leaf axils.
 Flowers have 5 petals and sepals and have a symmetrical rotate shape.
 Stamens are produced in groups of 5 which surround 1 carpel (female part).
 The prominent feature in Leptospermum is the hypanthium, a cup or vase-shaped receptacle that supports the flower.

 In this species, the flowers are produced solitarily.
 There is a lack of formal information on their appearance; however, online photographs are available.
 They are white, to about 15 mm across.

 The fruit is a capsule, about 8 mm in diameter, remaining on the plant after seed is released.

 No information is currently available for this species, likely due to its formal recognition in the last 35 years, and its somewhat rare status.
 It may be available for cultivation in the future.
 It grows naturally on sandy soils over sandstone in a temperate, coastal region.

 Leptospermum are generally susceptible to the webbing caterpillar.
 Usually, the most effective control method for this pest is removing infestations by hand or, if necessary, you can systematically spray with a suitable pesticide.
 They are also prone to scale insects which is best treated by spraying white oil solution.